department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

 ### Can I get VA dental care benefits for some or all of my dental care?

 It depends on a number of factors, like your military service history and your current health and living situation.
 Based on these factors, VA places you into a benefits class—and you get the specific benefits assigned to that class.

-Use the table below to find out which benefits you may qualify for.
+See the section below for more information.

 </div>